LeonorPDX/LeonorPDX.github.io/_posts/2020-11-04-react_and_redux_and_rails_oh_my.markdown

 ## My Process

-This project is actually requires building two separate apps.
-They work together but are actually completely independent, running on separate servers.
+This project actually requires building two separate apps.
+They work together but are completely independent, running on separate servers.
 In order to have the two work well together, planning was key.
 I've found strong planning at the beginning of a project greatly increases my productivity and allows me to quickly work through the actual coding.

 Like in my previous projects, I started with wireframing pages and writing user stories; this gave me a clear picture in my mind of what the user experience would look like.
 This also let me work out how I would need to structure state in the Redux store, how state would be used in different parts of the app, and what fetch requests I would need to make.
 Next I worked on listing out the models and associations on the backend, the controller actions I would need for each fetch, and the specific JSON I wanted returned to fetch requests to make manipulating state as easy as possible.

 Then it's time to get coding!
 I started with the Rails API because it's quick and easy for me to set up at this point, and my API performance would dictate how my action creators, fetch requests, and dispatches to my reducer would work on the frontend.
-I used the `rails new` command with the `--api` flag to get the basic file structure set up, used ` rails g resource` to make each of my models and the controllers I would need, then I did some quick validations and set up the associations between my models.
+I used the `rails new` command with the `--api` flag to get the basic file structure set up, used ` rails g resource ` to make each of my models and the controllers I would need, then I did some quick validations and set up the associations between my models.

 ![](https://i.imgur.com/wFPvLjL.jpg)

 Next I seeded the database.
-I wanted the app to have a decent index of books so the user would have a many books to choose from; I plan on reworking this project and I plan on creating a rake task to periodically call to a best sellers API to add books to the database.
+I wanted the app to have a decent index of books so the user would have many books to choose from; I plan on reworking this project and creating a rake task to periodically call to a "best sellers" API to add books to the database.
 But for this version, one good batch of seeds would work.
 I used the Rest Client gem and the Google Books API to quickly create 80 books with all the data needed for my Book model.
 Here's the JSON response from the Google Books API:

 ![](https://i.imgur.com/rhkIJw6.png)